yanfj/SwiftTheme/README.md

 ### *More*

 Download this project and find more.
-There are two demo targets:
+There are four demo targets:

 - `Demo` shows how to use index mode and how to save the last selection of themes and other general usages.
 - `PlistDemo` shows how to use plist mode and how to download themes that packaged in zip files.
+- `OCDemo` is `Demo`'s Objective-c version.
+- `TVOSDemo` is used to test tvos compatibility.

 ## FAQ